Saturday, November 10, 2018

 Estimated Retail price between 185 - 235 HKD (20-26 Euros)

 My god, what a very pleasant surprise!!!
-The robe was bright, medium to deep with good intensity.
-The nose was quite expressive, fragrant, delicate and inviting.
-The palate was impressive, harmonious, balanced, soft, well rounded and textured, fairly long and well structured.
-Nothing over the top, but just very pleasant and satisfying, gentle and inoffensive nor aggressive.
-Everything in this wine was quite suave and integrated already despite its youth, and yet it showed good potential to be cellared for a few more years prior being fully mature and delivering its true flavors.
+The robe was bright, medium to deep, with good intensity.
+The nose was quite expressive, fragrant, delicate, and inviting.
+The palate was impressive, harmonious, balanced, soft, well-rounded, and textured, relatively long and well structured.
+Nothing over the top, but just very pleasant and satisfying, gentle and inoffensive, nor aggressive.
+Everything in this wine was quite suave and integrated already despite its youth.
+Yet, it showed good potential to be cellared for a few more years before being fully mature and delivering its true flavors.
 Highly recommended.

 It was so good to my palate and felt so much like a Margaux wine, that a few questions immediately came to my mind:

-• First, how come I never really heard about or even tasted this wine before?
+• First, why have I never really heard about or even tasted this wine before?

-• Secondly, how come a wine made on an island surrounded by muddy waters and constantly exposed to humidity in the soil and in the air could be so good?
+• Secondly, how could a wine made on an island surrounded by muddy waters and constantly exposed to humidity in the soil and air be so good?

 I guess its proximity to Chateau Margaux, its soil composition of layers of Peebles, clay, and sand as well as the interesting blend of grape varieties including the unusually high percentage of Petit Verdot (about 15%), which normally never exceeding 5% wherever it still exists and whenever it is still used in other Chateaux, must have something to do with it. (***)